ccb60/Maine_Estuary_Plankton/Review-Phyto-Data.md

 # C N Data and Stable Isotope Data

-this is found in two different Tabs.
+This is found in two different Tabs.
 It appears these are some replicate analyses here, labeled in confusing ways….

-One the Elemental N and C values, they are labeled as “not blank corrected”.
+The Elemental N and C values are labeled as “not blank corrected”.
 I am not sure whether they should be blank corrected, and if so, how to do so correctly.
-MY tendency would be to “correct” by the man value of the blanks.
+My tendency would be to “correct” by the mean value of the blanks.
 This would have a small effect on elemental carbon, but a sizable effect on elemental nitrogen.

-Because of these uncertainties, I focus only on the stable isotope figures.
+But because of these uncertainties, I focus only on the stable isotope values.

 ``` r
 POC1_data <- read_excel("SEANET_Phyto Data_Bigelow.xlsx",